 Norville is also a best-selling author and lecturer.
 Her book, Thank You Power: Making the SCIENCE of Gratitude Work for YOU (2007, Thomas Nelson) detailing the connection between gratitude and enhanced cognitive function and energy, was a New York Times best-seller as well as a best-seller in South Korea.
 She is also a contributor to the popular Chicken Soup for the Soul series, and the author of several other self-help books as well as two best-selling children’s books and a number of books featuring knit and crochet patterns.

 A lifelong crafter and seamstress, Norville is the creative force behind the Deborah Norville Yarn Collection, a line of high-quality knit and crochet yarn for knit found in top craft stores.
 The product has enjoyed exponential growth since its launch in 2009 and selling its six millionth skein of yarn in Spring 2014.
 The line has grown to include knitting needles and crochet hooks.

-Married, the mother of three, Norville serves as a Director for the Broadcasters Foundation of America.
-She is a past board member of the Girl Scout Council of Greater New York, Rita Hayworth (Alzheimer’s) Steering Committee.
+Norville is a member of the Board of Directors for the Viacom Corporation and serves on the Compensation Committee.
+She serves as a Director for the Broadcasters Foundation of America and is a past board member of the Girl Scout Council of Greater New York, the Women’s Committee of Central Park and the Rita Hayworth (Alzheimer’s) Steering Committee.